+In our culture, with most kinds of addiction, the addict is understood to be miserable.
+This puts a spiritual seeker into a dilemma.
+The Psychic Realm and Psychic Powers.
+Mariana Caplan, Ph.D.: 10 Spiritually Transmitted Diseases.
+It is a jungle out there, and it is no less true about spiritual life than any other aspect of life.
 Do we really think that just because someone has been meditating for five years, or doing 10 years of yoga practice, that they will be any less neurotic than the next person?
 At best, perhaps they will be a little bit more aware of it.
 A little bit.
-It is for this reason that I spent the last 15 years of my life researching and writing books on cultivating discernment on the spiritual path in all the gritty areas--power, sex, enlightenment, gurus, scandals, psychology, neurosis -- as well as earnest, but just plain confused and unconscious, motivations on the path.
+It is for this reason that I spent the last 15 years of my life researching and writing books on cultivating discernment on the spiritual path in all the gritty areas—power, sex, enlightenment, gurus, scandals, psychology, neurosis — as well as earnest, but just plain confused and unconscious, motivations on the path.

+My partner (author and teacher Marc Gafni) and I are developing a new series of books, courses and practices to bring further clarification to these issues.
+Several years ago, I spent a summer living and working in South Africa.
+1. 2.
+3. 4.
+5. 6.
+7. 8.
+9. 10.
 Beware of spiritual materialism.
 The Tibetan teacher, Chogyam Trungpa, warned of the trap of spiritual materialism.
 He says we must be ever diligent to spot the ego’s use of the spiritual journey to further its own ends.
 If ego’s wants underlie our desire for spiritual connection, we may be using spiritual techniques to strengthen our egocentric sense of who we are.
 We may think it’s spiritual to yearn for divine connection.
 And yet, if the longing is to fill an emptiness inside, just how does this differ from the one who yearns for money or possessions to fill the inner void?
-The Allure of Narcissistic Spirituality Has Spirituality Become Another Ego Identity?
-Spirituality in the West has been severely distorted; being a marketplace of trinkets, self-help gurus, healers, a huge variety of spiritual practices, substances and so on.
+Do we look to our spiritual practices as proof of our evolved consciousness or as protection against fears?

 Our western mind is moulded into wanting to attain something and some people on the spiritual path have spent their entire lives trying to attain, only to be as stuck and bound as they ever were.
 It’s this very desire to attain something, this wanting to reach a ‘higher state of consciousness’, which is what keeps people bound and seeking.
 By definition, to be a seeker, you have not yet sought, and therefore those who are always seeking do not find.
 “Meditation is based on three fundamental factors: first, not centralising inward; second, not having any longing to become higher; and third, becoming completely identified with here and now.”

 Enlightenment Surrender.
 Spiritual Bypassing.
 Spirituality 2.0 (How to Set Yourself Free) - Teal Swan - 5 Potentially Hazardous New Age Myths.
 Via Blair Glaseron Jun 3, 2015 From the countless “spiritual” websites, Youtube videos and infographic memes that cross our social media channels daily, to the glowingly fit, Sutra-spouting vegan teacher at our local yoga studio, the abundance of uplifting and life-improving information available to us at this time is astounding.

 Even Siri can provide bits and pieces of life advice when requested.
 However, spiritualisms, metaphysical truths and platitudes which are intended to uplift can also be used to shut us down in the name of higher consciousness.
 I’ll never forget coming face to face with the many ways I was using my spirituality as a defense.
 Years ago, I walked out of a metaphysical lecture on a mind-blowing high until I discovered that my new and pricey business investment—a smartphone—was awash in a water-bottle failure at the bottom of my bag.
 “This is a test,” I thought, trying to remain tranquil by holding on to all I had just learned about quantum physics.
 1. 2.
-3.
+3. 4.
+5.